anirudhra/ifc6410/README.md

 ## Prioritizing LAN over WLAN/WiFi

 The WiFi firmware in the repo (latest available) lacks RSN override capability.
 As a result 802.11n (HT mode) cannot be enabled.
 WiFi is limited to 54Mbps (802.11g).
-As a result, prioritizing LAN over WiFi is natural.
+Prioritizing LAN over WiFi still allows the WiFi to be connected all the time for a fallback (but slower) network.

 Use nmcli to set connection priorities
 ```